 Residence Hall.
 Students agree to maintain a quiet environment to enhance study.

-Residence Hall.
-Residence Hall.
-R.PAATH provides a living-learning space for students whose interests span historical, present-day, and future experiences of predominantly African American, Black, and Caribbean peoples.
-Designed to intentionally create space for students to feel connected, safe and supported in a community centered on the experiences of Black/African American peoples, R.PAATH is available to students of any college affiliation.
-Students develop Cultural Competency/Cultural Intelligence and ally development through organizing, living, studying, and socializing with peers passionate about political, cultural, popular, social and economic issues of the African Diaspora (supplemental application required).
+Residence Hall and Apartment.
+R.PAATH: Rosa Parks African American Theme Housing provides a living-learning space for students whose interests span historical, present-day, and future experiences of predominantly African American, Black, and Caribbean peoples.
+Designed to intentionally create space for students to feel connected, safer, and supported in a community centered on the experiences of Black/African American/Caribbean peoples, R.PAATH is available to students of any college affiliation.
+Students develop cultural competency/cultural intelligence and ally development through organizing, living, studying, and socializing with peers passionate about political, cultural, popular, social, and economic issues of the African Diaspora (supplemental application required).
 Learn more »

 Residence Hall.
 Science Learning Community members are able to build community within a cohort collectively working towards academic excellence within the Science, Technology, Engineering, and Math major pathways.